JetBrains/teamcity-documentation/topics/hashicorp-vault.md

 ```

-## How to Obtain Vault Secrets in TeamCity
+## Obtain Vault Secrets in TeamCity

 To start using a secret value from HCP Vault in your builds, create a [parameter](configuring-build-parameters.md) that serve two goals: